laminas/laminas-mvc/docs/book/services.md

     ],

     // The following are used to configure controller plugin loader
-    // Should be compatible with Zend\ServiceManager\Config.
+    // Should be compatible with Laminas\ServiceManager\Config.
     'controller_plugins' => [
     ],

     // The following are used to configure view helper manager
-    // Should be compatible with Zend\ServiceManager\Config.
+    // Should be compatible with Laminas\ServiceManager\Config.
     'view_helpers' => [
     ],

-    // The following is used to configure a Zend\Di\Di instance.
+    // The following is used to configure a Laminas\Di\Di instance.
-    // The array should be in a format that Zend\Di\Config can understand.
+    // The array should be in a format that Laminas\Di\Config can understand.
     'di' => [
     ],